cstml/cstml.github.io/_drafts/2020-12-22-TTL-Lisp-1-lists-atoms.md

   - `(+ 1 (cat dog *mouse*))`   list of symbolic atoms and numerical atoms
   - `()`                        an empty list - without any atoms present

-As we can see  from the above, list
+As we can see  from the above, CLisp lists are very versatile and flexible.
+They are dinimicaly typed